potassco/clorm/docs/clorm/quickstart.rst

 .. code-block:: python

-   from clorm import Predicate, ConstantField, IntegerField from clorm.clingo import Control
+   from clorm import Predicate, ConstantStr from clorm.clingo import Control

 .. note:: Importing from ``clorm.clingo`` instead of ``clingo``.